11 Brilliant Ways to Reuse Empty Plastic Bottles

 A gift of light

-My expression was "wow," when I watched this idea on Philippine television.
-They call it, 1 liter of light Project where these empty plastic bottles are reused to become solar-powered bulbs and was given to the poor families.
+I was wowed when I watched this idea on Philippine television they call 1 liter of light Project where these empty plastic bottles are reused to become solar-powered bulbs and was given to the poor families.

 How?
 A 1 liter of empty plastic bottle with water and bleach, sealed tightly with the cap then sealed into an iron roof's hole, just right for the bottle to fit in is installed into the roof.
-What a way to save money on paying electric bills.
+What a clever way to save money on paying electric bills don't you agree?